Learn why leading HR professionals trust ekincare! Explore Now

 However, when high engagement and high well-being combine, the resulting self-reported life evaluations are overwhelmingly positive.
 For this group of professionals (approximately 12% of the working population) 92% report themselves to be thriving in overall life satisfaction.

 While setting up a healthcare plan is the most important part of managing wellness, the relevance of these programmes to employees’ lives is equally important given the current lifestyle changes and remote working environment.

 As we saw based on the statistics, the future of work points towards wellness, health and engagement as a three-legged stool - if one of these legs were to be disturbed, the delicate balance of corporate productivity would be at risk of collapsing.
 Armed with the knowledge of the past, it is time for a change in outlook from productivity, wellness and engagement as separate entities of a workplace, to viewing the three as a unified whole.
-Taking this approach will undoubtedly lead to lower stress, better health and optimal levels of productivity across the organisation.
+Taking this approach will undoubtedly lead to lower stress, better health and optimal levels of productivity across the organisation post-pandemic as well.